 - Histologically confirmed diagnosis of melanoma at Memorial Sloan-Kettering Cancer Center (MSKCC)

-- Have one of the following disease histories: * Newly-diagnosed or recurrent (local, regional, metastatic) malignant melanoma or oral cavity squamous cell carcinoma patients in whom sentinel lymph node (SLN) mapping is indicated ** Residual clinically or radiographically evident tumor, including primary cutaneous and mucosal melanomas ** Prior radiation therapy, chemotherapy, or surgery in patients requiring flap reconstruction in the head and neck region ** Newly-diagnosed patients with previous excisional biopsy
+- Have one of the following disease histories: * Newly-diagnosed or recurrent (local, regional, metastatic) malignant melanoma or oral cavity squamous cell carcinoma and squamous cell carcinoma of the skin patients in whom sentinel lymph node (SLN) mapping is indicated ** Residual clinically or radiographically evident tumor, including primary cutaneous and mucosal melanomas ** Prior radiation therapy, chemotherapy, or surgery in patients requiring flap reconstruction in the head and neck region ** Newly-diagnosed patients with previous excisional biopsy

 - At the discretion of the physician or surgeon, normal baseline cardiac function based upon pre-operative evaluation